muldjord/skyscraper/docs/CONFIGINI.md

 ```

 #### regionPrios="eu,us,ss,uk,wor,jp"
 Completely overwrites the internal region priority list inside of Skyscraper.
-This will also overwrite (and thereby ignore) the potential file name auto-detected region (so use with caution!).
 Multiple regions can be configured here separated by commas.

 NOTE!
 Read more about how regions are handled in general [here](REGIONS.md).